ilmente/mnTouch/README.md

 	...
 	</div>

-As you can see, the *secure-tap* receive an object called `$event` containing all the informations you need to manage your touch event.
+As you can see, the *swipe-left* receives an object called `$event` containing all the informations you need to manage your touch event.
 I adopted the same standard used by *AngularJS* in terms of event-information objects.
 Obviously, `$event` is optional and this is its structure:

 	{		name: string, // event name